 Visa

-The Saudi authorities do not issue visas to holders of passports bearing Israeli visas or stamps.
+The Saudi authorities will not issue visas to holders of passports with Israeli visas or stamps.

 Customs regulations

-On arrival in Saudi Arabia, luggage is generally subjected to a thorough inspection.
+On arrival in Saudi Arabia, luggage is generally subject to detailed inspection.
 Import bans on certain goods must be observed to avoid confiscation and a lengthy search.

-For further information, please contact the Saudi Arabian Embassy in France (https://embassies.mofa.gov.sa/sites/France/FR/Pages/default.aspx).
+For further information, please contact the Embassy of Saudi Arabia in the UK (https://embassies.mofa.gov.sa/sites/uk/EN/Pages/default.aspx).

 Certain social and religious rules must be respected:

-The import and consumption of alcohol and pork are completely prohibited in Saudi Arabia.
-Imported cultural products (books, DVDs, magazines, etc.) must meet local standards of decency.
+The import and consumption of alcohol and pork are totally prohibited in Saudi Arabia.
+Imported cultural products (books, DVDs, magazines, etc.) must conform to local standards of decency.

 Foreign women are no longer required to wear an "abaya" (a long dress covering the entire body).
 However, women are advised to wear loose-fitting clothing and avoid short sleeves and dresses above the knee.